 When cool temperatures are not the cause of red leaves on a geranium, it may be time to think about your watering habits.
 Geranium plants have low water needs and red geranium leaves oftentimes are caused by overwatering.
 Geraniums may also produce red leaves from too little watering.

 Therefore, it is important to pay attention to the weather and the timing of red leaves.
 If it is a cooler period like spring or fall, the fluctuations in temperature may be the problem.
 If it is a specifically rainy period or time of drought, water may be causing red geranium leaves.

 Other Causes for Geraniums with Red Leaves

 A lack of magnesium or phosphorus can also cause red leaves on a geranium.
-It is recommended that geraniums be fertilized every 7-14 days with a foliar fertilizer for flowering plants or vegetables.
+It is recommended that geraniums be fertilized every 7 to 14 days with a foliar fertilizer for flowering plants or vegetables.
 The fertilizer’s ideal NPK ratio should be 5-15-15 or 4-10-10.

 A fungal disease known as geranium leaf rust can cause red or brown lesions to form on the undersides of geranium leaves.
 This disease is caused by the fungus Puccinia pelargonium-zonalis.
 Many geranium hybrids are resistant to this condition.
 The symptoms are mainly red-to-brown lesions or rings on the underside of foliage and powdery red-to-brown pores covering the underside of foliage as the disease progresses.
 This disease does not cause entire geranium leaves to turn a bright red, so it is easy to distinguish between geranium leaf rust and common afflictions which cause red leaves on a geranium.